zhangyux15/flexible-jekyll/_posts/2020-02-26-4D-Association-Graph-for-Realtime-Multi-person-Motion-Capture-Using-Multiple-Video-Cameras.markdown

 ---
 layout: post
-title: 4D Association Graph for Realtime Multi-person Motion Capture UsingMultiple Video Cameras
+title: 4D Association Graph for Realtime Multi-person Motion Capture Using Multiple Video Cameras
 date: 2020-02-26 20:03:20 +0800
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: 4dassoc_teaser.jpg # Add image post (optional)